 A combination of the relevant User Guides (Ref.
-[8] for Eclypt and Ref.
-[9] for Eclypt Freedom) and this document provide all the guidance for the management and usage of the FlagStone Core.
+[8] for Eclypt, Ref.
+[9] for Eclypt Freedom and Ref.
+[10] for Eclypt Nano) and this document provide all the guidance for the management and usage of the FlagStone Core.
 This Security Policy and the relevant user guides will be supplied on the CD supplied with the end-product.